BramVanroy/CommonCrawl-CreativeCommons/README.md

 - url: original url for document
 - date: crawl date
 - file_path: file path on the S3 bucket
 - license_abbr: the license type.
 Possible values: "cc-unknown" (recommended to filter this one out), "by", "by-sa", "by-nd", "by-nc", "by-nc-sa", "by-nc-nd", "zero", "certification", "mark".
-If multiple licenses were found (`potential_licenses`)
+If multiple licenses were found, `potential_licenses` contains all of them.
 - license_version: the license version, e.g. "4.0"
 - license_location: the location where the license was found.
 Possible values: "meta_tag", "json-ld", "link_tag", "a_tag"
 - license_in_head: whether the license was found inside a `head` HTML element